When should I replace my boiler?

+Are your bills creeping up without explanation?
+It could be down to the age of your boiler.
 Simply put, a less efficient boiler costs you more money to run.
-Modern boilers are A-rated and operate at more than 90% efficiency, while G-rated models run at 70% or less.
-Learn more from our handy guide to boiler efficiency.
+Modern A-rated boilers operate at over 90% efficiency, whereas older G-rated boilers run at 70% or less.

-Central heating systems make all sorts of sounds, most of which are completely harmless.
-But it’s worth noting any changes in noise type and volume.
+Your boiler and radiators make all sorts of sounds, most of which are completely harmless.
+But it’s worth noting any changes in the type of noise or its volume.

 Your boiler flame should burn bright blue.
 If it’s changed to a yellow or orange colour, your boiler needs an immediate service from a Gas Safe engineer.
 They’ll be able to tell you how serious the problem is, and the best way to resolve it.

 Your boiler shouldn’t ever leak water.
-If it does, an internal component – such as a valve or seal — may have broken.
-Leaving a problem such as this unfixed could lead to an electrical short-circuit, and even structural damage to your home.
-So switch your boiler off and have it professionally checked.
-Hopefully, it’ll be possible to restore it to full working order, without the need to replace it.
+If it does, it’s usually a sign that an internal component – such as a valve or seal – is broken.
+Left unfixed, it could lead to an electrical short-circuit, or even structural damage to your home.